lockbook/lockbook/docs/installing-windows.md

 # Windows

-## Sideload from Github Release
+## Sideload from GitHub Release

-Download the lastest github release.
+Download the lastest GitHub release.

 ### Trust the signature that signed the package